eunos-1128/openstructure/modules/seq/alg/doc/seqalg.rst

   :param gap_ext: The gap extension penalty.
 Must be a negative number
   :returns: Best-scoring alignment of *seq1* and *seq2*.

-.. function:: ShannonEntropy(aln, ignore_gaps=True)

-  Returns the per-column Shannon entropies of the alignment.
-The entropy describes how conserved a certain column in the alignment is.
-The higher the entropy is, the less conserved the column.
-For a column with no amino aids, the entropy value is set to NAN.

-  :param aln: Multiple sequence alignment
-  :type aln: :class:`~ost.seq.AlignmentHandle`
-  :param ignore_gaps: Whether to ignore gaps in the column.
-  :type ignore_gaps: bool

-  :returns: List of column entropies

 .. function:: SemiGlobalAlign(seq1, seq2, subst_weight, gap_open=-5, gap_ext=-2)

   Performs a semi-global alignment of *seq1* and *seq2* and returns the best-